fbpx

 No reliability rating

-The BMW i5 is a brand-new model, so we don’t have enough data on the electric saloon to generate a reliability rating.
+The BMW i5 is still a new model, so we don’t have enough data on the electric saloon to generate a reliability rating.

 The Car Expert’s reliability information is provided exclusively to us using workshop and extended warranty data from our partner, MotorEasy, sourced from both official dealerships and independent workshops.